neams-th-coe/cardinal/doc/content/tutorials/triso.md

 lower than that on the OpenMC mesh elements have smaller volumes than the elements mapped to on the MOOSE mesh (and the conservative [MultiAppNearestNodeTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppNearestNodeTransfer.html) conserves total integrated power).
+Due to small statistical errors in the tallies, the pebble averaged temperatures differ by about 0.1 K.
 Finally, recall that adding unstructured mesh tallies does not affect the resolution of temperature and density feedback sent to OpenMC - this resolution is controlled by the cell definitions when constructing the OpenMC input.